misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **assembly_revision_history_by_get**
 > V2AssemblyRevisionHistory assembly_revision_history_by_get(accession)

-Get revision history for assembly by accession
+Get a revision history for a genome assembly by genome assembly accession

-Get revision history for assembly by accession
+Get a revision history, or list of all versions of a genome assembly, in JSON format.

 ### Example